Sreetama Datta

 Updated on Jun 29, 2021 16:59 IST

 NTA is yet to start the application process for NEET 2021, which is scheduled on August 1.
-Anxious students are raising their concerns to the officials through various platforms.
-Know the students’ concerns here.
+Anxious students are raising their concerns to the officials through various platforms as there are a lot of uncertainties at present.
+Know the students’ concerns here on this page.

 NTA is yet to start the application process for NEET 2021, which is scheduled for August 1.
 Anxious students are raising their concerns to the officials through various platforms.
 Know the students’ concerns here.